sjbell/phishalytics/README.md

+N.B.: I'm currently going through, organising, and tidying my code as I upoad it.
+So this repo's still a work-in-progress which I'm updating (reasonably) regularly

 # Phishalytics #

 Codebase for <b>Phish</b>alytics: the measurement infrastructure system I designed and built to research phishing and malware attacks on Twitter during my PhD studies at Royal Holloway, University of London.